WojtusMientus/Maze_Visualizer/README.md

 # Maze Visualizer

-Mazes have always been fascinating, and this project is my way of exploring them through procedural generation.
+Mazes have been fascinating me for a while, and this project is my way of exploring them through procedural generation.
 It brings different maze algorithms to life, letting you see how they work in real time.

 ![Maze Generation Preview](Assets/Gifs/Main%20App.gif)